|Running Up by April M Rimpo|

 UPDATE: As time has passed I have learned that starting with one or two coats of gloss varnish give the finished piece a nice sheen.
 There are two reasons for this: the glossy finish is more reflective, but more importantly if you use more than two coats of satin or mat varnish the varnish can become cloudy.

-UPDATE: I have found using foam core and gallery wrapping has worked wonderfully for paintings up to about 24" in either dimension, but larger pieces can sometimes have problems with rippling in the corners after varnishing.
+UPDATE: I have found using foam core and gallery wrapping has worked wonderfully for small paintings, but larger pieces can sometimes have problems with rippling in the corners after varnishing.
 For those I have started to attach the paper to Alumalite (a corrugated plastic board with a thin aluminum surface on both sides) using Acrylic Medium Gel.
 Since the paper is essentially glued to the board there will be no buckling.
+These can be framed watercolor or fluid acrylic pieces that are mounted, varnished and displayed without glazing.
 Those who know David Daniels' watercolors will be familiar with this approach.
-Unlike David, I still gallery wrap the paper around stretcher bars and paint around the edges so no frame is required.
+Unlike David, I often gallery wrap the paper around stretcher bars and paint around the edges so no frame is required.

 |Running Up, installed in the living room, helps emphasize the vaulted ceiling, dark beams, |